lucassha/DevOps-Student-Roadmap/Blogs/Blog0.md

 Given I already have some exposure to DevOps related tools/tasks, my plan is as follows for April:

-1) Finish reading the **[Phoenix Project]**(https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262509), aka the quintessential DevOps book.
+1) Finish reading the [**Phoenix Project**](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262509), aka the quintessential DevOps book.
 According to pretty much everyone (aka Reddit), this should be your first step.
 As mentioned at the beginning of the post, DevOps is a philosophy.
 This book will introduce these concepts.
 2) Continue learning **system administration** topics through [Linux Academy](https://linuxacademy.com/) -- I promise this isn't a sponsored plug!
 Learning bash and the CLI is crucial for so many of these tools (I'll have a successive post on this), and honestly this site is probably one of the best places for it.